LeRoy T. Walker

-In 1988, he was the treasurer of the committee's contingency fund.
-While under his wing, the fund increased about $43 million.
-Later, he gave up his six figure salary position as the director of sports for the Atlanta Committee for the Olympic Games to take the unpaid presidency position.
+In 1988 he was elected to the position of Treasurer, one of the four officer positions on the Board of Directors (President, Vice President, Secretary and Treasurer) for a four year term.
+Largely on the strength of his performance as Treasurer, he was elected to the position of President for a four year term.
+He gave up his six figure salary position as the director of sports for the Atlanta Committee for the Olympic Games to take the unpaid presidency position.

 Education and career

 Walker received degrees from Benedict College (B.A.) and Columbia University (M.A.).
+Walker competed on the football and basketball teams at Benedict, and he also was a national-class sprinter for the track and field team despite Benedict not having a track facility to train on.
 He received his Ph.D. in biomechanics at New York University.
 He went back to Benedict College to begin a track and field collegiate coaching career.
 He received enough sports scholarships to finance his college expenses.

 In 1945, he became the head coach for the North Carolina Central University track team.
 He also chaired the physical education and recreation departments.
 NCCU track and field athletes were all in the Olympic Games between the years 1956 and 1980.
 When Walker retired in 1986 as North Carolina's chancellor-emeritus, his team won 11 gold medals, 80 were named All-American, and 35 had national championships.

 In addition to coaching NCCU, he coached track teams from other countries.
 Israel and Ethiopia in 1960, Trinidad and Tobago in 1964, Jamaica in 1968, and Kenya in 1972.

 The last team he led to the Olympic Games was for the United States in 1976.
 The team included Caitlyn Jenner (then Bruce) and Edwin Moses.

 He served as the honorary chair of the Board of Directors of the Africa News Service, based in Durham North Carolina.